 Grid trading automates the buying and selling of futures contracts.
 It is designed to place orders in the market at preset intervals within a configured price range.
 Grid trading is ideal for volatile and sideways markets when prices fluctuate in a given range.
 This technique attempts to make profits on small price changes.

-Long/Short Grid is a trend-following strategy that allows users to trade with the market trend within a grid trading system.
-This means you can open an initial position (long or short), according to your analysis, while simultaneously placing buy-limit and sell-limit orders at predetermined intervals to capitalize on market volatility and ranging conditions.
+Long/short grid trading is a trend-following strategy that allows users to trade with the market trend within a grid trading system.
+This means you can open an initial position (long or short) according to your analysis, while simultaneously placing buy-limit and sell-limit orders at predetermined intervals to capitalize on market volatility and ranging conditions.

-For example, a trader could open an initial long position in BTCUSDT to express his bullish view on Bitcoin and simultaneously placing buy-orders at every $1,000 below the market price of BTCUSDT while also placing sell-orders at every $1,000 above BTCUSDT contract’s market price.
+For example, a trader could open an initial long position in BTCUSDT to express his bullish view on Bitcoin.
+He can place buy orders at every 1,000 USDT below the market price of BTCUSDT, while also placing sell orders at every 1,000 USDT above the market price of BTCUSDT.
 This allows him to trade with the underlying trend within a grid trading system.

 A critical difference between a long/short grid and a neutral grid is the initial opening position.
 For a long grid strategy, users will have an initial long position opened.
 Conversely, an initial short position will be opened for a short grid strategy.

-The grid trading bot systematically executes buy- and sell-limit orders based on the user’s parameters.
+The grid trading bot systematically executes buy- and sell-limit orders based on the parameters you set.
 Here’s how you can set up your first long/short grid strategy.

-The first parameter that you must select is the contract on which the trading bot will be deployed.
-In this example, we will be using BTCUSDT perpetual contract.
+2. The first parameter you must select is the contract on which the trading bot will be deployed.
+In this example, we will be using the BTCUSDT perpetual contract.

-Next, input the parameters of your long/short grid strategy on the grid trading panel.
-The key parameters that you must include are as follows:
+3. Enter the parameters of your long/short grid strategy on the grid trading panel.
+The key parameters that you must include are:

-- The upper and lower boundaries of the price range,
+- The upper and the lower boundaries of the price range;

 - Initial margin.

-Also, if the current market price is greater than the grid trading range, the grid strategy will start with zero position.
+If the current market price exceeds the grid trading range, the grid strategy will start without any position.

-Next, assign the initial margin of the position.
-The system will calculate your Initial Margin value based on the number of grids, leverage, and the strategy’s price range.
+4. Assign the initial margin of the position.
+The system will calculate your initial margin value based on the number of grids, leverage, and price range you set.
 Note that the denser the grid, the greater the corresponding initial margin.

-Do note that the notional value for each grid order must be greater than the minimum requirement.
-Reduce the number of grids or increase the initial margin to ensure that each grid’s minimum notional value is met.
+Please note that the notional value of each grid order must meet the minimum requirement.
+You can reduce the number of grids or increase the initial margin to ensure that each grid’s minimum notional value is met.

 Insufficient Initial Margin Reminder

-When the initial margin is less than the minimum requirement, a notification (shown below) will indicate the minimum initial margin required to activate the grid strategy.
+When the initial margin is lower than the minimum requirement, you will be notified to meet the minimum initial margin required to activate the grid strategy.

-Please ensure that your available balance and maintenance margin is higher than the initial margin to avoid liquidation.
+Please ensure that your margin balance is higher than the maintenance margin to avoid liquidation.

-Finally, click Create to place the grid order.
+5. Click [Create] to place your grid order.

 When a grid trade is triggered, the system divides the asset price range into several grid levels according to your parameters and sets pending orders for each price level.
 When the asset’s price falls, a buy order is executed, and a sell order is placed immediately at a high price.
-When an asset’s price rises, a buy-order is placed directly at a lower price as soon as a sell order is executed.
-This strategy sets you up to buy low and sell high and allows you to make profits in volatile market conditions.
+When the price rises, a buy order is placed directly at a lower price as soon as a sell order is executed.
+This strategy sets you up to buy low and sell high, allowing you to profit in volatile market conditions.

 Additionally, you can set a stop-loss for your grid positions.
 Once the asset’s price crosses below or above the stop loss range, your entire grid position will be closed.
 This feature protects your position from incurring outsized losses when the market behaves unfavorably.

-To monitor trading activity, click the Active Grid Tab to find grid trading details.
+To monitor trading activity, click the [Running] tab to find grid trading details.

-Consider a short grid strategy with a configured price range between $9,800 to $10,200 and a grid quantity of 4.
+Consider a short grid strategy with a configured price range between 9,800 USDT to 10,200 USDT and a grid quantity of 4.

-Assuming that the quantity of sell-limit orders at each price is 1, and the initial market price (the latest transaction price) is $10,010.
+Assuming that the quantity of sell-limit orders at each price is 1, and the market price (the latest transaction price) is 10,010 USDT.
 The following scenario shows how a short grid strategy will be activated.

-In this case, the lowest sell-limit order ($9,800) is excluded, and the subsequent sell orders are placed upwards from $9,900 to $10,200.
-If the initial position is transacted between the prices of $9,900 and $10,000, the initial grid orders will be 2, and the grid is updated as follows:
+In this case, the lowest sell-limit order (9,800 USDT) is excluded, and the subsequent sell orders are placed upwards from 9,900 USDT to 10,200 USDT.
+If the initial position is transacted between the prices of 9,900 USDT and 10,000 USDT, the initial number of grid orders will be 2.

 To summarize, for short grid strategies, the first sell-limit order will trigger the initial short position.
-Simultaneously, subsequent sell-limit orders will be populated in ascending order towards the highest boundary of your configured grid.
-Then, buy-limit orders will be placed in the market once the initial short position is triggered, set according to your strategy’s parameters.
+Simultaneously, the subsequent sell-limit orders will be populated in ascending order toward the highest boundary of your configured grid.
+Then, the buy-limit orders will be placed in the market once the initial short position is triggered, according to your strategy’s parameters.

 Similarly, long grid strategies will be activated once the first buy-limit order is filled.
 Subsequently, all grid orders will be populated.

-The profit and loss calculations for a long/short grid strategy consider both the total matched profits and unmatched profit and loss.
+The profit and loss calculation for a long/short grid strategy considers both the total matched profits and the unmatched profit and loss.
 In this case, completed transactions are recorded as matched transactions, while partially completed transactions are recorded as unmatched transactions.
 A matched transaction means that every short position (or long position) in the grid strategy is matched by a corresponding buy order (or sell order).